EricBalingit/game-programming-md/src/chapter-1_1.md

 parenthesis.
 The code that gets run `averageTime = averageTime + timeInSeconds [ i ];` is simpler enough.
 What it says is:

-> Assign the value of the sum, `averageTime` plus the value at the index, `i`, in the array `timeInSeconds`, to the variable named `averageTime`.
+> "Assign the value of the sum, `averageTime` plus the value at the index, `i`, in the array `timeInSeconds`, to the variable named `averageTime`."

 <p class="no-indent">To put it another way, you could say:</p>

-> Retrieve the value in the variable named `averageTime` and hold onto it, now retrieve the value at the index of `i` in the varaible named `timeInSeconds`, now add that value to the other value you are holding and give the result back to the variable named `averageTime`.
+> "Retrieve the value in the variable named `averageTime` and hold onto it, now retrieve the value at the index of `i` in the varaible named `timeInSeconds`, now add that value to the other value you are holding and give the result back to the variable named `averageTime`."

 The second is closer to how the computer would actually interpret such code.
 Can you see how the description gets longer and more detailed the further away